top of page

 Limonite is an iron earth mineraloid among the first colors of the Stone Age palette.
 Grinding limonite produces yellow ochre.
 Other early pigments include red from iron ores, madder and the kermes insect.
 Blue of woad is found in Neolithic cave burials in France.

-One of the earliest known colors, limonite is also called yellow ochre (ocher), yellow oxide or hydrated ferric oxide.
-It's magic number three of the primary iron ores.
+One of the earliest known colors, limonite is also called yellow ochre (ocher), yellow oxide or hydrated ferric oxide (rust).
+It's largely composed of goethite, one of the three primary iron ores.
 The other two are hematite and magnetite.

-Ground hematite makes red pigment and is the primary constituent in red ocher.
-Magnetite yields a black pigment, today synthesized and known commercially as Mars Black.
-In spirituality yellows represent joy, abundance and the Sun.
+Ground hematite makes red pigment iron oxide, and is the primary constituent in red ocher.
+Magnetite yields a black pigment, today known commercially as Mars Black.
+The "Mars" colors are iron oxides, as planet Mars is associated with the metal iron.

 The luster of limonite is described as matte and earthy.
 An amorphous mineraloid, limonite is opaque and leaves a yellowish streak.
 It can be used as a paint, color tint, dye and glaze for ceramics.

-Limonite comes from the hydration of hematite and magnetite.
-It's also created by oxidation and hydration of iron sulfide minerals or by chemical weathering of other minerals rich in iron, such as olivine or pyroxene.
+Limonite develops through erosion of different iron minerals.
+It's created by oxidation and hydration of iron sulfide minerals, or by chemical weathering of other minerals rich in iron, such as olivine or pyroxene.
 Natural weathering can uncover limonite sources.

 The name limonite comes from the Ancient Greek λειμών (leimṓn), meaning "wet meadow", or λίμνη (límnē), or "marshy lake", referring to its presence as bog iron ore in meadows and marshes.
 In brown form, it's sometimes called brown hematite or brown iron ore.